Connect with us

 Legislators, flush with cash, hope to finish budget early next week

-Legislators, working with an unprecedented amount of money thanks to record tax collections and $1.8 billion in federal coronavirus-relief funds, are slated to return to the state Capitol Monday morning with hopes of finalizing a state budget.
+Legislators, working with an unprecedented amount of money thanks to record state tax collections and $1.8 billion in federal coronavirus-relief funds, are slated to return to the state Capitol Monday morning with hopes of finalizing a state budget.

 House Speaker Philip Gunn said the goal is to complete the task and end the 2022 legislative session by Tuesday.